Shayan5785/Web-Dev-Bootcamp/Week 5.md

 ### **Task 5: Enhance the Profile Image**

 Target the `.profile-img` class.
-In `index.htm`: remove the width attribute from profile image.
+In `index.html`: remove the width attribute from profile image.
 In `index.css`:

 * Set the **image width to 120px**
 * Add **8px of padding** inside the image
-* Replace the top margin with **20px of margin on all sides**, and center it using `auto` for the left and right margins

 ### **Task 6: Improve the Social Icons**

 Target the `.social-icon` class.
-In `index.htm`: remove the width attribute from social icons.
+In `index.html`: remove the width attribute from social icons.
 In `index.css`:

 * Add **10px of padding** inside each icon